 A quorum of stockholders is necessary to hold a valid meeting.
-A quorum will be present if stockholders holding at least a majority of the outstanding shares entitled to vote are present at the Annual Meeting in person or represented by proxy.
-On the record date, there were 48,305,153 shares outstanding and entitled to vote.
-Thus, the holders of 24,152,577 shares must be present in person or represented by proxy at the Annual Meeting to have a quorum.
+A quorum will be present if stockholders holding at least a majority of the outstanding shares entitled to vote are present virtually at the Annual Meeting or represented by proxy.
+On the record date, there were 49,738,229 shares outstanding and entitled to vote.
+Thus, the holders of 24,869,116 shares must be present virtually or represented by proxy at the Annual Meeting to have a quorum.

-Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person at the Annual Meeting.
+Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote electronically at the Annual Meeting.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
-If there is no quorum, the holders of a majority of shares present at the meeting in person or represented by proxy may adjourn the meeting to another date.
+If there is no quorum, the holders of a majority of shares present at the meeting virtually or represented by proxy may adjourn the meeting to another date.